thesobek/node-fussy/README.md

 and it is pretty fun!

-My goal is to make it scale on larger datasets (more than 20.000 items) but there still a long road.
+My goal is to make it scale on larger datasets (more than 20.000 items) but there is still a long road.

 ## Notes / Todo

 - Nested objects are UNSUPPORTED.
 Tell me if you really need this feature.
-- Larges datasets are slow to process.
+- Large datasets are slow to process.
 That's normal:
   The algorithm is `O(N*M)` (N: nb of objects to test, M: nb of objects in the database)
 - See if we could speed things up by using other machine learning techniques, Or parallelize the job